 - Molecular Medicine Journal Club

 - Visiting Professor Lecture Series (a weekly seminar by external invited speakers)

-- Match Distinguished Visiting Scientist Program (an annual lecture by preeminent scientists)
+- Marsh and Match Distinguished Visiting Scientist Program (annual lectures by preeminent scientists)

 - Scientific Retreat of the Feinstein Institute for Medical Research